iragca/DS413-final-project/docs/paper.md

 ![Plants showing 9 of many symptoms observable by the human eye](images/figure2/fig2.png)

-Plants showing 9 of many symptoms observable by the human eye. (a) localized lesions caused by virus ([Colson et al., 2010](http://doi.org/10.1371/journal.pone.0010041)), 4; (b) an apple exuding bacterial ooze, (c) scorched leaf symptoms caused by bacteria, (d) canker[^canker] on a leaf stem, (e) tomato ring malformations, (f) mosaic pattern symptom (g) dwarfism/stunted growth and bronzing caused by virus, (h) malformation and mosaic pattern symptoms, (i) tree bark afflicted with rot ([Agrios, 2009, 627-634](https://www.doi.org/10.1016/B978-012373944-5.00344-8)).
+Plants showing 9 of many symptoms observable by the human eye. (a) localized lesions caused by virus ([Colson et al., 2010](http://doi.org/10.1371/journal.pone.0010041)), 4; (b) an apple exuding bacterial ooze, (c) scorched leaf symptoms caused by bacteria, (d) {term}`canker` on a leaf stem, (e) tomato ring malformations, (f) mosaic pattern symptom (g) dwarfism/stunted growth and bronzing caused by virus, (h) malformation and mosaic pattern symptoms, (i) tree bark afflicted with rot ([Agrios, 2009, 627-634](https://www.doi.org/10.1016/B978-012373944-5.00344-8)).
 :::::

-[^canker]: Sunken necrotic patch of bark ([Beckerman & Creswell, n.d., 9](https://www.extension.purdue.edu/extmedia/BP/BP-164-W.pdf)).

 Symptoms caused by abiotic factors are referred to as disorders.
 These symptoms are usually uniform, affecting large or evenly distributed areas of vegetation.
 In contrast, diseases caused by pathogens are often non-uniform and appear as scattered or irregular patches in the field ([UNH Extension, 2015](https://www.youtube.com/watch?v=7HnLVYhvars)).

 With deep learning models that focus on visual inspection for plant disease detection, it may be more practical to determine if a plant is unhealthy or otherwise, rather than detecting specific diseases or disorders.
 For example, a deep learning model may classify a plant as unhealthy due to bronzing during autumn, but may be harder to determine what the disease or disorder is, without additional temporal or environmental context.

 :::::{figure}
 :label: figure-3